-The reaction to my “Everyone is in sales” blog from 2 weeks ago was swift.
+The reaction to my “Everyone is in sales” blog was swift.

 Comments included: “Salespeople are competitive with each other and don’t collaborate” and “People in organizations don’t want to help the salespeople because the salespeople get all the credit (and money) and the helpers just get extra work.”

 There is a view that better let the salespeople be salespeople — lone wolves.
 Give them the latest gadgets to make them better hunters and get out of the way.

 (“Mexican Wolf 2 yfb-edit 1” by Clark, Jim (U.S. Fish and Wildlife Service) – .
 Licensed under Public Domain via Wikimedia Commons – http://commons.wikimedia.org/wiki/)

 However, prospects are increasingly well educated about what they are looking for.
 Aggressive content marketing by competitors results in prospects having ready access to comparative information about products.
 Salespeople don’t have the information advantage, sometimes even about their own products.